mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 .. code:: Haskell

-      utxos <- lookupScriptUtxos contractAddress cTokenAsset
-      utxo  <- findMUtxo rpTxOutRef utxos
+      utxo  <- findMUtxo rpTxOutRef
       eInfo <- getEscrowInfo utxo

-We use some utility functions for it. :code:`lookupScriptUtxos` gets a list of utxos from a given address and containing a token of a given Asset Class.
-:code:`findMUtxo` gets the UTxO content from a given UTxO reference and a list of utxos.
-Finally :code:`getEscrowInfo` reads the datum of a given UTxO and returns the Escrow Info inside it.
+We use the following auxiliary functions for it: ``findMUtxo`` gets the UTxO content from a given UTxO reference, and ``getEscrowInfo`` reads the datum of a given UTxO and returns the Escrow Info inside it.

-For defining the transaction, we need to specify the payment that goes to the sender and the one that goes to the receiver.
+For defining the transaction, we need to specify the payment that goes to the sender and the one that goes to the receiver:

 .. code:: Haskell

       let cTokenVal      = assetClassValue cTokenAsset (-1)
           senderWallAddr = eInfoSenderWallAddr eInfo
           senderPayment  = valueToSender eInfo <> minAda
-          escrowVal      = UTxO ^. decoratedTxOutValue
+          escrowVal      = utxo ^. decoratedTxOutValue
           receivePayment = escrowVal <> cTokenVal

-The sender address is defined in the Escrow Info, and for defining the payment we use the function :code:`senderPayment`, implemented in the Business logic module.
+The sender address is defined in the Escrow Info, and for defining the payment we use the function ``valueToSender``, implemented in the Business module.
 This function will be used too in the on-chain validator for checking that the payment received by the sender is correct.
-Regarding the receiver's payment, it's basically the entire value contained in the script UTxO, without the control token, which must be burned.
+Regarding the receiver's payment, it is basically the entire value contained in the script UTxO, without the control token that must be burned.

-Now we define the lookups and constraints.
+Now we define the lookups and constraints:

 .. code:: Haskell